Solution to the puzzle Black and White.

 for grid_values in grids:

-# represent the grid as a dictionary for search
+# represent a grid as a dictionary for search

 grid = {}